-Staff Finding 20: The deck sections are eight feet wide.
+Staff Finding 18: The deck sections are eight feet wide per the applicant's submittal (Figure 6B page 20).
 The criteria is met.

 7. For only single-user and joint-user docks, pilings shall not exceed a maximum height of eight feet above the 100-year flood elevation.